 I don’t talk politics with my father.
 I don’t know if I ever really did.
 It’s too painful.
 Natalie ends up engaging politically with our dad more than I do, not least because he sees Larry as an ally and because she works for the federal government which came up plenty during the Obama administration.
 I know that Joss and I do have some overlapping views (for instance, he’s pretty libertarian regarding drug policy and definitely views addiction as a health issue rather than a moral one), but the first time I remember a hardcore division about a particular issue was also the first time I ever heard my dad use the word ‘cunt’— as one of many descriptors he reserved for First Lady Hillary Clinton when she was the face of health care reform in 1993.
 I didn’t really discuss the issue with him then (just listened to him blast Hillary), because a) he believed that passage of the law would impact him professionally and financially, and I felt simultaneously dubious about that and sad for him because what if it did affect him horribly? and also conflicted because why should I care about my father’s professional and financial wellbeing more than the wellbeing of millions of people without access to health care? and b) at that time I certainly did not have the capacity to discuss health policy, and c) I am fiercely avoidant, especially when I don’t 100% know all the facts and can’t 100% self-righteously declare myself the winner of a political argument.
 Considering I graduated from U.C.
 Santa Cruz in 1993, my self-righteous indignation was likely at a lifetime high round about then.
 Or maybe it topped the charts a few years earlier when I was visiting my parents during the summer.
 A couple I was friends with were traveling in the U.S. from England, and I invited them to my mother and father’s house.
 (My parents were still mind-bogglingly married to each other at that time.)
 I remember very defensively, provokingly, arrogantly telling Joss: “Just so you know, they’re…LESBIANS!”
 And then waiting for a response, saying nothing.
 Daring him to say something about it, to reject them (and ME) outright, to counter his idealized childhood where his home was open to one and all.
 As fun as it is to hindsightedly tease my twenty-year-old self’s liberal snowflakiness, this incident actually is on point.
 I wasn’t out as gay (I identified as bisexual around then—but only to a few people, not my family), and I hadn’t knowingly been in the presence of other LGBTQ people and my parents simultaneously, before that visit.
 I knew my mother would be okay with my being gay (she had said as much years before…that’s a whole other story…), but I knew my father would be very disappointed, perhaps angry, and would find it difficult to accept.
-(At this point, I didn’t accept it, and, mind you, it’s a lifelong process anyway.)
+(At this point, I didn’t accept it, and it’s proving to be a lifelong process.)
 The fear of being rejected for who you are and what you believe by those who are meant to love you unconditionally is powerful shit, especially at twenty.
 The political differences I have with my father and my resistance to chatting about them with him are still, at fifty, tied to that fear of rejection of me—at least partially.
 Natalie and I often ruminate together at how our father’s values seem to be so different from ours and how that gap is widening.
 How could a father vote with a party that has a vested interest in restricting his son’s human and civil rights?
 But then, is that a sort of adolescent self-centered way of looking at the world?
 Why should a son’s individual rights be more important than his old man’s professional and financial stability?
 I’m not living my life for my dad, so why should he be living his for me?

 My incredibly bright and witty cousin Rob, who tragically removed himself from this earth in 2013, worked in Washington, D.C. (for Rahm Emmanuel when he was a congressman, among other jobs) his whole adult life—and constantly busted my dad’s balls about his right-leaning politics.
 Seriously, except for a semi-accidental conversation or two, for 20 years or so, I knew more about my own father’s views through his nephew than from discussions I had with him myself.
 One such incident occurred during a phone call with Joss a few months before the 2008 presidential election.
 He spoke admiringly about Barack Obama and said something to the effect that this country now belonged to the younger generations and that he wasn’t going to stand in their way of change.
 Something like that.
 I remember thinking, Wow, something is shifting, but the next time we spoke wasn’t long after Sarah Palin cited Alaska’s proximity to the border of Russia as her foreign policy bona fides.
 I was shocked that he expressed high regard for her, and he admonished me for my hasty dismissiveness of her.
 I’m sorry (aka not sorry), but Palin is a complete idiot.
 I cut the conversation short.
 We agreed to disagree, certainly disagreeably on my part.
 I mean, Sarah Palin,seriously?!
 I clearly remember that it was just before 9am, and I was sitting in my car in the parking lot of my lefty nonprofit job in Santa Monica.
 Perfect.
 “Well, I’m here at work.
 I gotta go.”
 It turned out that Joss wasn’t going to be voting with his granddaughter in mind either, or any future generations.

 “I know!”
 I heartily agreed.
 When Joss and Iris met, she had a Pomeranian named Hillary (yes, after that c***).
 (I can’t say it twice.
 I just can’t.)
 Unlike me, Felix was not shy about raising politics with my father and his sister.
 It was lighthearted until, when talking about Trump’s government’s lack of response to Hurricane Maria in Puerto Rico, Iris referred to the island’s inhabitants as “those people.”
-Felix and Iris are 100% puertorriqueños, born on the island and raised in Brooklyn.
+Felix and Iris are 100% boricua, born on the island and raised in Brooklyn.